smucclaw/docassemble-scasp/README.md

 ## Testing

 It should create an interview called 'DAScasp_test.yml'.
-Run that interview, and it should generate the following screen:
+Run that interview by going to the following address, replacing your host name as appropriate: `http://localhost/interview?i=docassemble.scasp:DAScasp_test.yml`.
+You should see an answer that answers that Socrates is mortal and explains why.

 ## Usage